-In 1990, the uses listed under the section of Conditional Permit Use in the RE District were as follows:
+On December 11, 1990 City Council adopted the amendment for the RE district.
+At that time, the uses listed under the section of Conditional Permit Use in the RE District were as follows:

 - (a) Child Care Establishment.

 - (b) Bed and Breakfast Establishment.

 - (c) One and only one of the specific use permitted in the M-1, Restricted industrial District, except Section 428.1(2) (a), for which application is made.